Apple blames software bug for developer portal gaffe

 The episode was reminiscent of an outage the site suffered in 2013 when the crush of developers eager to download newly released preview versions of Apple's next iOS and OS X software brought the portal to a screeching halt.

-It wasn't immediately clear why the incorrect address displayed was a misspelled city in Russia.
+It wasn't immediately clear why the incorrect address displayed was the misspelled name of a city in Russia.

 Apple representatives didn't immediately respond to a request for comment.